UNH-CORE/RVAT-Re-dep/README.md

 ## Reusing these materials

+The statistical data can be read from the CSVs in the `Data/Processed` directory.
+Each file in there is named according to which "section" of the experiment it corresponds to (performance or wake measurements,) and the tow speed at which it was performed.

 If you'd like to reuse some of the data loading and plotting functionality in other Python code outside this project, add it as a Git submodule in your own repo with: